Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Conclusions

 Using the new techniques to express mesh-free numerical derivatives we implemented a novel method for mass reconstruction from gravitational lensing.
 We translated the initial ideas of \citet{Bartelmann1996, Bradav2005, Cacciato2006} and \citet{Merten2009} into the realm of a mesh-free and intrinsically adaptive reconstruction and tested the performance of this approach with a simple mock lens.
-In Sec.~\ref{sec_testing} we showed that we are able to reconstruct the lens based on 55 multiple images only, at least in the area close to or within its critical line.
-Here we achieve accuracies at the $5$--$10\%$ level as we show in Fig.~\ref{fig_SL_rec}.
-A lensing reconstruction based on strong lensing only clearly suffers from inaccuracies in the areas further away from the critical curve where no constraints are available.
-However, this region is covered by complemental weak-lensing constraints, which when used as a stand-alone input, allow a reconstruction also at the $5$--$10\%$ accuracy level but do not cover the strong-lensing core of the lens.
-The main problem in weak-lensing analyses though is the presence of shape noise in the input data.
-We showed the performance of the well-established two-level iteration scheme of \citet{Bradav2005} and \citet{Merten2009} in order to deal with noisy data in Fig.~\ref{fig_WL_rec_Noise_iter}.
-Finally, we combine weak -and strong-lensing constraints to achieve an accurate reconstruction of the mock lens over all relevant length scales.
-The real surface-mass distribution of the mock lens is recovered at the $5$--$10\%$ level and also the critical curve of the lens is recovered almost perfectly, as shown in Figs.~\ref{fig_SL_WL_MS_rec_noNoise} and \ref{fig_SL_WL_MS_CC_rec_noNoise}.
+In Sec.~\ref{sec_testing_toy_model} we showed with a simple toy-model lens that we are able to reconstruct the lens based on 55 multiple images Weak-lensing constraints, when used as a stand-alone input, allow a reconstruction also at the $5$--$10\%$ accuracy level but do not cover the strong lensing core of the lens.
+The main problem in weak lensing analyses though is the presence of shape noise in the input data.
+We showed the performance of the well-established two-level iteration scheme of \citet{Bradav2005} and \citet{Merten2009} in order to deal with noisy data in Fig.~\ref{fig_WL_rec_Noise_iter} and showed our ability to account for the redshift distribution of sources in Fig.~\ref{fig_WL_rec_z_corr}.
+Finally, we combine weak -and strong lensing constraints to achieve an accurate reconstruction of the mock lens over all relevant length scales.
+A much more relevant test in terms of applicability to real data was performed in Sec.~\ref{sec_ray}.
+We showed that we can reproduce the mass of a simulated, massive halo with a precision of 8\% while using realistic weak and strong lensing input constraints.
+The same precision is achieved in the recovery of the Einstein radius.
+While we also recover the concentration, magnification map and the critical curve of the halo within our error bars, the results are less precise.
+Future studies will show how they will improve with a larger number of strong lensing input constraints.
+An important test, for example in the context of the on-going HST Frontier Fields\footnote{\href{http://www.stsci.edu/hst/campaigns/frontier-fields/}{http://www.stsci.edu/hst/campaigns/frontier-fields/}}.